kongpop10/ReAct-Nexus/ReAct/README.md

 - Deep Research Mode provides more thorough research capabilities for complex queries.
 - The app **allows arbitrary Python code execution**, which is **unsafe for production**—use only in a secure, sandboxed environment.
 - The UI has been optimized for a more streamlined user experience with compact conversation management and configurable components.
+- The application supports Windows, macOS, and Linux platforms, with Windows-specific shortcuts provided for convenience.

 ---